Reception Capacity: Definitions, Game Theory and Hardness: Our Results

+The above algorithmic results provide us with a comprehensive understanding of the problem of maximizing the reception capacity in arbitrary radio networks.
+However, they do not imply bounds on the usability of these networks with respect to their reception capacity.
+That is, for a given network, we would like to investigate the capacity that is utilized under reasonable behavioral assumptions.
+We focus on the model of self-interested agents due to the competitive nature of a network with fully destructive interference, and because it is a tractable and standard model in the literature on algorithmic game theory.

-The bulk of this paper is devoted to the next two results, which are about a natural game-theoretic version of \pds\xspace / reception capacity which we call the \emph{reception capacity game}.
-Informally, this is a game in which the nodes are players, and the utility of each node is $0$ if it does not transmit, and otherwise is the number of neighbors who successfully heard the message minus the number who did not.
-In other words, each node gets a benefit from successfully transmitting its message to a neighbor, but pays a price for an unsuccessful transmission.
+Therefore, the main focus of this paper is a natural game-theoretic formalization which we call the \emph{reception capacity game}.
+Informally, this is a game in which the nodes are self-interested players, and the utility of each node is $0$ if it does not transmit, and otherwise is a linear function of the number of neighbors who successfully heard its message and the number who did not (we define this game formally in Section~\ref{sec:game}).
+In other words, each node gets some positive utility from successfully transmitting its message to a neighbor, but pays a price for an unsuccessful transmission.

-While this game may seem somewhat arbitrary, there is significant motivation for it.
-First, clearly there has to be some penalty for unsuccessful transmissions, or else the only equilibrium is for all nodes to broadcast all the time.
+While this game may seem somewhat arbitrary, it is quite natural.
+Clearly there has to be some penalty for unsuccessful transmissions, or else the only equilibrium is for all nodes to broadcast all the time.
 This motivated the previous work on unicast capacity in which a similar game is analyzed~\cite{dinitz09,dinitz10,AM11}, and in fact our game is the obvious generalization of the earlier unicast capacity game.
-Moreover, while it may not be a perfect model of the incentives of selfish transmitters, it is reasonable in at least some situations (e.g., if every transmitter is trying to broadcast an advertisement of some kind).
-Perhaps more interestingly, by proving bounds on the equilibrium of this game, we implicitly provide bounds on any distributed algorithm which converges to such an equilibrium.
-This was the original motivation behind the analysis in the unicast capacity game from~\cite{dinitz09}, and then in~\cite{dinitz10} this was extended to actually find such an algorithm.
-We view this result as a first step, in much the same way that~\cite{dinitz09} was.
+It also motivated previous work on clique networks~\cite{FYN07}, where they analyzed equilibria in which all nodes were required to transmit with probability strictly smaller than 1.
+Thus, while it may not be a perfect model of the incentives of selfish transmitters, it is reasonable in at least some situations (e.g., if every transmitter is trying to broadcast an advertisement of some kind).
+More importantly, it provides insight into the limits of the performance of radio networks in the presence of self-interested agents.